BIO 100 Biology Today 3 credits

 BIO 316 Human Anatomy and Physiology II 4 credits

 This course is part two of a study of the structure and function of the human body.
-Major topics include the autonomic nerves and special senses and endocrine, respiratory, digestive, immune, metabolism, reproductive and urinary systems.
+Major topics include the endocrine, cardiovascular, respiratory, digestive, reproductive and urinary systems.
 Three lectures and one three hour lab period per week.
 (Prerequisite: Minimum grade of C- in BIO 120 or instructor consent)

 BIO 330 Cell Biology 4 credits